-The EU co-finances, in the framework of EIDHR, two projects which are implemented by international NGOs in partnership with local CSOs, for a total amount of more than €1M.
-One aims to supporting human rights defenders (HRDs) who have to operate in a very difficult context, and the other one at enhancing the fight against violence against women.
-In the near future, a regional project " peace and security ", benefiting ICGLR, will include a specific component aiming at strengthening the repression of sexual violence against women and children.
-EU also intervenes through the EIDHR emergency fund to contribute to the protection of HRDs and journalists.
+In a difficult context, where HRDs have to conduct covert activities and where a direct and visible support could represent a threat for the few remaining HRDs in the country, EU co-finance, in the framework of EIDHR, two projects which are implemented by international NGOs in partnership with local CSOs, for a total amount of more than €1M.
+One aims at supporting HRDs and the other one at enhancing the fight against violence against women.
+In the near future, a regional project " peace and security ", implemented by ICGLR, will include a specific component aiming at strengthening the repression of sexual violence against women and children.
+EU also intervenes through the EIDHR emergency fund to contribute to the protection of HRDs and journalists who are threatened by the authorities.
 Moreover, in 2017 the EU has also taken first steps to provide support to the activities of the Office of the UN High Commissioner for Human Rights in Burundi, who remains a key partner in the human rights observation in the country.

 Burundi's withdrawal from the Rome Statute of the International Criminal Court became official on 27 October 2017, but does formally not affect the authorities' obligation to cooperate with the ICC inquiry into crimes against humanity, in particular for the period from 26 April 2015 to 26 October 2017.
 In violation of its obligations as member of the Human Rights Council in 2017, Burundi has refused to implement resolutions adopted by the Council, refusing for instance any cooperation with the Commission of Inquiry.
 Again in September 2017, following the HRC resolution (sponsored by the EU) extending the mandate of the COI, Burundi declared its refusal to cooperate.
-Finally, ongoing discussions on the suspended cooperation by Burundi with the Burundi office of the OHCHR have not led to a breakthrough in 2017, seriously hampering the Office's monitoring activities and technical assistance.
+Finally, on-going discussions on the suspended cooperation by Burundi with the Burundi office of the OHCHR have not led to a breakthrough in 2017, seriously hampering the Office's monitoring activities and technical assistance.